Cartesian closed category

 In category theory, a category is Cartesian closed if, roughly speaking, any morphism defined on a product of two objects can be naturally identified with a morphism defined on one of the factors.
 These categories are particularly important in mathematical logic and the theory of programming, in that their internal language is the simply typed lambda calculus.
 They are generalized by closed monoidal categories, whose internal language, linear type systems, are suitable for both quantum and classical computation.

 Etymology

 Named after René Descartes (1596–1650), French philosopher, mathematician, and scientist, whose formulation of analytic geometry gave rise to the concept of Cartesian product, which was later generalized to the notion of categorical product.

 Definition

-The category C is called Cartesian closed iff it satisfies the following three properties:
+The category C is called Cartesian closed if it satisfies the following three properties: